raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 const carcdr = ([head, ...tail]) => [head, tail];
 ```

-In general, all functions mapping multiple inputs to one output can be rewritten as taking a list or other compund value as an input and returning a single value.
+In general, all functions mapping multiple inputs to one output can be rewritten as taking a list or other compound value as an input and returning a single value.

 ---